 - PROFESSIONAL BACKGROUND

-I earned an MBA from the Peter F. Drucker and Masatoshi Ito Graduate School of Management at Claremont Graduate University in 1981, a BS in Management from the University of Redlands in 1979, and of course continue to attend technical skills development programs and classes whenever possible.
+I earned an MBA from the Peter F. Drucker and Masatoshi Ito Graduate School of Management at Claremont Graduate University in 1981 and my Bachelors of Science in Management from the University of Redlands in 1979.
+And at my age, I feel compelled to send a “shout-out” to the remaining alumna of the now extinct (pun intended) Buchser High School class of 1975.

 - PERSONAL INFORMATION